HL7Austria/CDA2FHIR/README.md

 Transformation of ELGA CDA documents (Laboratory Report, e-Vac) to FHIR R4, written in the FHIR Mapping Language (FML).

 The FML maps in `maps/` describe the rules for transforming CDA to FHIR.
-[MaLaC-HD](https://gitlab.com/cdehealth/malac-hd) compiles them into a standalone Python module, `python-maps/CdaToFhirBundle.4.py`, which converts a CDA XML document into a FHIR `Bundle`.
+[MaLaC-HD](https://gitlab.com/cdehealth/malac-hd) compiles them into a standalone Python module, `python-maps/CdaToFhirBundle.4.py`, which converts a CDA XML document into a FHIR document `Bundle`.
 That Python file is generated and committed by CI.

 ## Repository layout